Resources

 3-Step Submission Workflow

-1. Upload: send tax returns and payslips via secure document upload for certified translation.
+1. Upload: send the tax return, payslips, employer letters, bank statements, or tax certificates through secure document upload for certified translation.

-2. Confirm: verify page count, timing, and output format before checkout.
+2. Confirm: check page count, document scope, language pair, output format, names, and visible stamps before checkout.

 Data Privacy and Document Handling

-Financial files are sensitive.
-Before uploading, review the platform privacy terms directly: CertOf privacy policy.
-For legal terms and service boundaries, see terms of service.
+Tax returns, payslips, bank statements, and sponsor files contain sensitive financial data.
+Before uploading, review the CertOf privacy policy.
+For legal terms and service boundaries, see the terms of service.

 FAQ